TheNeuronProject/ef.js/README.md

 </>
 ```

-Note that JSX fragments are not always the same from ef fragments.
-No ef bindings can be set on JSX fragments in the mean time.
+Note that JSX fragments are not the same as ef fragments.
+No ef bindings can be set on JSX fragments in the meantime.

 ### With Transpilers